LTGVE/LC-VeryLateCompany/README.md

 It maybe cause any bugs.
 If you have any problems,please create an [issue](https://github.com/LTGVE/LC-VeryLateCompany/issues)
 ## Develop
-Change the <LethalComapnyPath> field in .csproj to your Lethal Company path.
+Change the ‹LethalComapnyPath› field in .csproj to your Lethal Company path.
 Don't forget to install BepInEX pack